ethan-sorenson/slate/source/includes/_errorProcessing.md

 	</div>
 </div>

-> To retrieve a list of process runs, use this code:
+> To retrieve a list of process outputs, use this code:

 ```shell
 curl GET "{{API Url}}/GetOutputsForProcess?token={{Token}}&processId={{processId}}" \